 Data-driven?
 Analyze your events with advanced analytics

 On the Lite, Pro, or Business plan, you can check out your analytics and export your event CSV.
 You can break down how your UTM campaigns are performing, how many people clicked your CTA, and other cool data so you can increase your event registration rate and click-through rate.
-Here’s all of the information available.
+Here’s more about analytics.

 How we are different from other platforms and what to expect while using us

 The burning question we often get asked is, “How is Crowdcast different from Zoom?”
 We aren’t a solely “meeting” based platform.
 We help creators share a message and connect with their audience.
 We want to see creators thrive in the live streaming world.
-Check out this article for more differences.
+Check out this article for more differences between us and Zoom.
 We’ve taken the best parts of a webinar platform and visual social media and transformed it into a Crowdcast.

 I’m sold, how much does it cost?

 We have plans to suit any budget.
 Click here to take a look at our pricing.
-If you’re taking payments through Crowdcast, here are the fees.
+Here's a breakdown of fees when taking payments through Crowdcast.
 If you need more than 40 hours per month, get in touch with us for a custom plan at [email protected].

 I still have a few questions!

-Our current pricing models don’t offer video phone or live chat support.
+We don’t offer video phone or live chat support.
+But we'd love to assist you via chat or email.
 Let us know how we can help, and we’ll get back to you via email or chat.
 It usually takes us about 2 - 3 hours to get back to you on PST.

 We also have live demonstrations and Q&As that run four times per week.
 We call them Office Hours.
-Click this link to see all of our events, experience a Crowdcast for yourself, and chat with the support team live.
+Click here to see all of our events, experience a Crowdcast for yourself, and chat with the support team live.